 You’re looking to buy a microphone.
 You’ve already spent hours scouring the reviews and forums to figure out which one is the best.
 It’s taken you so long, but you managed to narrow it down to the Samson Q2U and the Audio-Technica

 The problem now is which one do you buy?
 Never fear!
 I’ve compiled all of the details of both microphones for you.
 All you have to do is read it, choose one, and record some of that creative content!

 Table of Contents

 The first microphone is the dynamic Samson Q2U.
-Suppose you don’t know, dynamic means that it takes a louder noise for a mic to pick it up.
-Primarily, this mic is designed to reduce any background noise and is perfect to use in a room that isn’t sound treated.
+Suppose you don’t know; dynamic means it takes a louder noise for a mic to pick it up.
+Primarily, this mic is designed to reduce any background noise and is perfect to use in a room that isn’t sound-treated.

 Another dynamic microphone, the